cnakpil/atls4630-fwd-temp/documentation/project1/milestone3.md

 - [x] Change header depending on page content
 - [x] Change appearance of todo items on completion
-- [ ] Populate from database every time something new is added instead of doing it locally so that multiple users can input new notes at the same time
+- [x] Populate from database every time something new is added instead of doing it locally so that multiple users can input new notes at the same time - deadass fixed this in class using the onvalue function
 - [ ] Scroll to input box after entering a new todo
 - [ ] Improve user experience by moving completed to-do items to the bottom of the page
 - [ ] Improve responsive layout